abogdanova/SwarmGE/README.md

 However, it is still possible to specify the full correct path if you so desire.
 Specifying the full direct path allows you to create new operators and place them wherever you like.

+It is possible to add new parameters to the `algorithm.parameters.params` dictionary either by editing the dictionary directly, or simply by specifying any desired parameters in a parameters file.
+However, it is not currently possible to specify new parameters directly from the command line.
+This is because any existing parameters that were merely mis-spelled from the command line would then create new parameters, and the evolutionary system would not perform as expected.
+Thus, any parameters entered from the command line that do not exist in the command line parser in `utilities.algorithm.command_line_parser.parse_cmd_args` will produce an error.
+Of course, it is entirely possible to modify the command line parser to accept new arguments.

+*__NOTE__ that parameter names should follow the naming convention demonstrated with the existing parameters.
+All names should contain only uppercase letters and underscores.
+Avoid the use of spaces where possible and do not use a colon (`:`) in the name of a parameter.*

 #Population Options
 -------------------